Kumnaa/SMF-Quote-Limit-Mod/README.md

 Simply install and setup the number of embedded quotes from the Miscellaneous Modification settings page in the admin panel.

 Thanks to Darkmantle for starting this off.

+The latest version can be found here: https://s3-eu-west-1.amazonaws.com/kumnaa/quotelimitmod-1.1.1.zip